 However, replacing 70% of the fluid is not a problem.
 Car manufacturers know how much fluid drains out during a normal service, and they have adjusted their maintenance schedules to account for this.
 As long as your transmission fluid is replaced in accordance with the schedule in your owner’s manual, you’re giving your transmission all the maintenance that it needs.

 Going from bad to worse: What are transmission flushing chemicals?

 Transmission flushing chemicals are solvents or detergents that are added to your transmission before flushing the fluid.
 The vehicle is allowed to run for 10-15 minutes before the flush, in order to circulate the chemical through your transmission.
 The theory is that these chemicals will help to loosen up or clean out dirt and varnish from inside the transmission.
 However, there are a few reasons why transmission flushing chemicals should not be used:

 - These chemicals are completely unnecessary.
 Because of transmission fluid’s high detergent content, almost every transmission on the road is absolutely spotless inside already.
 If your transmission has excessive clutch material or debris inside, this is due to a pending failure of the unit, and no flush will fix this.

-- Almost every car manufacturer recommends against using transmission flushing chemicals, and most will void your transmission warranty if they can prove these chemicals are being used.
+- Most car manufacturer recommend against using transmission flushing chemicals.
+Some may void your transmission warranty if they can prove these chemicals are being used.

 - These chemicals can damage your transmission, which is why most automakers recommend against them.
 One of the reasons for this is because most transmission flush machines only achieve 80-90% fluid replacement, some of the chemical will always be left inside your transmission after the flush.